vuejs/vuex/README.md

 This is the Vue 3 compatible version of Vuex.
 The focus is compatibility, and it provides the exact same API as Vuex 3, so users can reuse their existing Vuex code for Vue 3.

-## Status: Alpha
+## Status: Beta

 All Vuex 3 feature works.
 There are a few breaking changes described in a later section, so please check them out.
 You can find basic usage with both option and composition API at `example` folder.

-Please note that it's still unstable, and there might be bugs.
 Please provide us feedback if you find anything.
 You may use [vue-next-webpack-preview](https://github.com/vuejs/vue-next-webpack-preview) to test out Vue 3 with Vuex 4.

 ## Breaking changes